The 7 Cheapest Colleges in Hawaii

 Tips for Saving Money on College

 Inflation is most noticeable at places like the gas pump and grocery stores, but those expenses ripple throughout the entire economy and colleges are not immune.
-Price increases are planned at numerous institutions, but luckily there are some easy ways to control college costs.
+In fact, since 1983, the cost of college has risen faster than any other household expense.
+Luckily, there are some easy ways to control college costs.

 1. Graduate On Time

 Graduating on time is one of the best steps college students can take to cut down on college expenses.
-Roughly a quarter of students who earn bachelor’s degrees (23.5%) take more than four years to complete their program—and incur a variety of extra expenses.
+Roughly a fifth of students who earn bachelor’s degrees (21.5%) take more than four years to complete their program—and incur a variety of extra expenses.

 2. Get a Head Start on College